A Message from Dan Summers (Owner / Instructor)

 So don't be too quick to sign up with the musician who happens to teach as a sideline - teaching requires an entirely different skill-set and temperament.
 They are different jobs.
 The best teachers have a compliment of qualifications and experience - teaching, and live performance, in a variety of situations and musical genres - including classical, pop, country, and rock.

 What about the internet?
-Youtube and the internet is an amazing resource...but how do you know the information is correct?
+Youtube and the internet is an amazing resource...but how do you know the information is correct or appropriate to your level?
 There are some great instructional materials out there, and there is a lot of misinformation - the material is only as reliable as the person who posted it.
 I will show you how to tell the difference and find useful tutorials and reliable sites.

 What Parents Should Do: